Platinum-X/restaurant_queue/README.md

 # Restaurant Queue System

-A rapid prototype built to verify the potential of "Vibe Coding" – coded using **AntiGravity** and **Google DeepMind's Gemini 2.0 Flash** models to quickly generate working software solutions.
+A rapid prototype built to verify the potential of "Vibe Coding" – coded using **AntiGravity** and **Gemini 2.0 Flash** model to quickly generate working software solution.

 ## Purpose